Business Legal Services

 Employment and independent contractor documentation for founders and small businesses under New York law, delivered as defined flat-fee projects.

-Engagements are structured based on role type, compensation structure, and termination design.
+Services are structured based on role, compensation, ownership participation, and termination arrangements.
 If you’re not sure which document fits, the intake will confirm the appropriate structure before drafting begins.

 EMPLOYMENT DESIGN